 Members of the gang were below us guarding any doors or places someone could use to get in or out.
 They obviously were not considering the roof.
 There was no ladder to get up to where we were, so thankfully no one was up with us waiting for our grand arrival.
 They were big and brutish.
 Fable was strong, but these guys had much more mass on them than he did.

-There were seven in sight and likely more where we were unable to see.
+There were seven in sight, but there were likely more.
 No sign of Nadlyan.